zaproxy/community-scripts/README.md

 Please ensure that scripts submitted have the correct extension for the language they are written in.

-All scripts in the repo are released under the Apache v2.0 licence.
+All scripts in the repo are released under the Apache v2.0 license.

 You may obtain a copy of the License at  http://www.apache.org/licenses/LICENSE-2.0

-By submitting your scripts to this repo you are releasing them under the Apache v2.0 licence, however you may optionally also release them under more lenient licenses via comments in the scripts.
+By submitting your scripts to this repo you are releasing them under the Apache v2.0 license, however you may optionally also release them under more lenient licenses via comments in the scripts.

 ## Building